darkninja13/gsxlib/README.md

 ##Requrements##

 Your PHP should have SOAP support enabled.
 Most distributions should (including OS X Server 10.6 or later).
-For more details, consult your distribution or http://php.net/manual/en/book.soap.php.
+For more details, consult your distribution or the [PHP documentation][2].

 ##Usage##